yaniker/yaniker/README.md

 Hi, I’m Erim Yanik 👋

-**About Me**
 I’m a faculty member at Florida A&M University - Florida State University College of Engineering.
-I develop AI/ML applications to solve real-life challenges.
+I am an applied researcher and ML engineer.
+I am passionate about solving real life problems especially those that endanger human life such as surgery.

 **Let’s Connect**
 📧 erimyanik@gmail.com